navis-org/pymaid/docs/index.rst

 package.
 You can browse the :ref:`example gallery <example_gallery>` and :ref:`API reference <api>`  to see what you can do with pymaid.

 Pymaid is licensed under the GNU GPL v3+ license.
-The Source code is hosted at `Github <https://github.com/schlegelp/PyMaid>`_.
+The source code is hosted at `Github <https://github.com/schlegelp/PyMaid>`_.
 Feedback, feature requests and bug reports are very welcome and best placed in `issues <https://github.com/schlegelp/PyMaid/issues>`_.